 Photo of Peter Terenzio Peter Terenzio

-Peter also has significant experience with the disputes that may arise during the execution of government prime contracts.
-He knows how to work closely with the client’s subject matter experts to prepare and submit detailed requests for equitable adjustment (REAs) in order to secure much-needed price or schedule relief.
-Where necessary, he has assisted clients with converting their REAs into certified claims, and when disputes cannot be resolved at the Contracting Officer level, he has helped clients vindicate their contractual rights in litigation before the Boards of Contract Appeals.
+Peter also represents contractors in disputes arising under contracts and grants.
+He knows how to work closely with the client’s subject matter experts to prepare and submit detailed requests for equitable adjustment (REAs) to secure price or schedule relief.
+When contract disputes cannot be resolved amicably, he has helped clients in litigation before federal courts and the Boards of Contract Appeals.